Milan1989/Domoticz-MQTT-Garage-door-opener/README.md

 - Create 2 switch for two garage doors (You have to set On and Off Action for the switches)

 ![](pictures/Garage_opener_wiring_diagram.png)

+I you like my project drop a Star.